AFN Berlin

 Until November 23, 1978, the AM frequency was 935 kHz.
 Due to the agreements in the Geneva Frequency Plan, the frequency was changed to 1107 kHz.

-On July 15, 1994, AFN Berlin aired a three-hour special broadcast on both radio frequencies, which was transmitted live into 54 countries.
-Afterwards, seconds before 14:00, AFN Berlin ceased transmitting after playing a rendition of "The Star-Spangled Banner" performed by William Rivelli.
+On July 15, 1994, AFN Berlin aired a three-hour special broadcast on both radio frequencies, transmitted live in 54 countries.
+Afterward, seconds before 14:00, AFN Berlin ceased transmitting after playing a rendition of "The Star-Spangled Banner", performed by William Rivelli.

 History

 On July 17, 1945, several GIs reached Berlin with their jeep and the order to set up a radio station within 17 days.
 They were followed by two trucks with a mobile transmitter, which were stationed not far from the future location of the transmitter.
 A 250-watt transmitter served listeners within a radius of just two miles.
 Stationary broadcasting began on August 4, 1945, at 12 p.m. with George Gershwin's Rhapsody in Blue from a confiscated villa at Podbielskiallee 28.
-Rhapsody in Blue was immediately followed by a song mocking Adolf Hitler (Right in the Fuehrer's Face).
-The first announcer and program director at the new station was Sergeant Mel Gelliart, who brought radio experience from the station WLS in Chicago.
-One of the events of the beginning of the year was that AFN's jeep was stolen on October 13, 1945, from the door of the studios on Podbielskiallee.
+Rhapsody in Blue was immediately followed by a song mocking Adolf Hitler: Right in the Fuehrer's Face.
+The first announcer and program director was Sergeant Mel Gelliart, who brought radio experience from WLS in Chicago.
+On October 13 AFN's jeep was stolen, having parked at the door of the studios.

 On April 17, 1967, AFN Berlin started television broadcasts in black and white.
 The station's first manager was 1st Lt.
-Rallin J. Aars., who attended the ribbon cutting ceremony at 11am that day; broadcasts started at 5pm.
+Rallin J. Aars., who attended the ribbon cutting ceremony at 11 a.m., broadcasts started at 5 p.m.
 The station was carried from Dahlem-Zehlendorf on UHF channel 25 with an additional relay at Tempelhof Airport on channel 12.
-Due to differences in standards used, German receivers had to be modified in order to receive the sound from these broadcasts.
+Due to differences in the standards used, German receivers had to be modified in order to receive the sound from these broadcasts.

 The first color broadcasts were held in February 1977 in the NTSC standard.